hpe-storage/scod/docs/partners/suse_rancher/index.md

 ## Supported versions

 Rancher uses Helm to deploy and manage partner software.
-The concept of a Helm repository in Rancher is organized under "Apps & Marketplace" in the Rancher UI.
+The concept of a Helm repository in Rancher is organized under "Apps" in the Rancher UI.
 The HPE CSI Driver for Kubernetes is a partner solution present in the official Partner repository.

 | Rancher release | Install methods                       | Recommended CSI driver |
 | --------------- | ------------------------------------- | ---------------------- |